Microsoft/azure-docs.pt-pt/articles/sql-database/sql-database-managed-instance-configure-replication-tutorial.md

 `Exception Message: Windows logins are not supported in this version of SQL Server.`

 O agente foi configurado com um logon do Windows e precisa usar um logon SQL Server em vez disso.
-Use a página **segurança do agente** das **Propriedades da publicação** para alterar as credenciais de logon para um SQL Server logon.
+Utilize a página de Segurança do **Agente** das propriedades da **Publicação** para alterar as credenciais de login para um login do Servidor SQL.

 ### <a name="failed-to-connect-to-azure-storage"></a>Falha ao conectar ao armazenamento do Azure